IvanSokolovski-tmp/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe bot with a GUI.
+Tic-Tac-Toe bot.

+No AI used in the process.